mcelro4/ethics_fall2025/_pages/about.md

 About Me
 ---
-My name is [First Last].
+My name is Kelijah McElroy.
 I’m a [Computer Science] student in the [Mathematics, Statistics, and Computer Science Department](https://wp.stolaf.edu/mscs/) at St. Olaf College.
 I'm earning my [B.S] in [majors].
 You can also talk about internships you've had [if applicable]

 Research
 ---